mesos/chronos/README.md

 # Chronos

 Chronos is AirBnB's replacement for `cron`.
-It is a distributed, fault-tolerant system which runs on top of [][mesos].
+It is a distributed, fault-tolerant system which runs on top of [mesos][mesos].

 Chronos has a number of advantages over regular cron.
-It allows you to schedule your jobs using [][ISO8601] time specifications, which enables more flexibility in job scheduling.
+It allows you to schedule your jobs using [ISO8601][ISO8601] repeating interval notation, which enables more flexibility in job scheduling.
-Chronos also supports the definition of jobs which depend on other jobs to complete successfully first.
+Chronos also supports the definition of jobs triggered by the completion of other jobs.
+It supports arbitrarily long dependency chains.

 * <a href="#Quick Start">Quick Start</a>
 * <a href="#License">License</a>